 2.)
 Authentication: Once notarized (if applicable) your document will move to the authentication phase.
 Authentication authorities compare the signature and seal of your document against information on file.
 Make sure all parts of the signature seal and/or stamp of the notary are displayed clearly on the document.
 Submission your documents to our office for authentication will guarantee a timely authentication process.

 3.)
 Legalization: Once your document has been authenticated, it will need to be legalized through the embassy or consulate of the destination country.
 An official at the embassy or consulate will confirm that the document has been appropriately prepared and will confirm the certificate of authentication.
 If everything is properly prepared, the consulate or embassy will issue and affix a certificate of legalization to your document.

 What kind of documents need to be authenticated?

 Any document that requires a third party legal recognition will need to be appropriately authenticated.
 Some examples of common documents that require authentication include, but are not limited to: birth, adoption and marriage certificates, school admission papers and transcripts, contracts that deal with partnerships, incorporation and fiscal matter, approval certificates for customs, power of attorney and police documents.
-If you have any questions regarding the need to authenticate a document, your best course of action is to contact your local consulate or embassy to get the most up to date requirements.
+If you have any questions regarding the need to authenticate a document, your best course of action is to contact our office for the most up to date requirements.

 “Authentication process of my daughters birth certificate, delivering it to the Embassy for legalization, everything was done in a timely manner and with great communication at all stages.
 Thanks to these guys I got all the paperwork done just in time and did not have to cancel my vacation.
 Will definitely come back next time and recommend to friends.
 Thank you!”